kasikoel/Pac-Man-Arcade-Game-Implementation-in-Java/README.md

 # Pac-Man-Arcade-Game-Implementation-in-Java
 Developed a classic arcade game implementation of Pac-Man in Java, offering players a nostalgic gaming experience with engaging features.
+The game incorporates multiple levels, intricate mazes, and challenging enemy interactions.
+Users control Pac-Man using arrow keys, navigate through mazes, and strategically collect dots to progress.
+The game continues until players successfully complete all levels or exhaust their lives.
+The implementation showcases fundamental game development concepts, including character movement, collision detection, level progression, and sound integration, contributing to an immersive and enjoyable gaming experience.